RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | digest           | Select     | Indicates whether the user would like to receive an email when someone replies to the topic (user will get one email only).
 To enable, set to 'on'; otherwise, default is not to add to update feed.

 ## GoodReads.getListTopicsByGroupFolder
-Returns a list of topics in a group's folder specified either by folder id or by group id.
+Returns a list of topics in a group's folder specified either by group id.

 | Field   | Type       | Description
 |---------|------------|----------